ronin13/arch-kernel/README.md

         - This ensures the nobody user has same uid both inside and outside the container.
 - Built pkg.tar.xz is uploaded to github releases.

+### Note
+Patches in patches/ directory are my local fixes and workarounds, and may not hold much interest to others.

 ## More

 Pull requests and forks welcome!